SHA-256 Hash Generator & Verifier Tool

 Key advantages of our implementation:

-• Proper UTF-8 text encoding with TextEncoder
+• Handles UTF-8 text encoding correctly with TextEncoder

 Why Choose SHA-256?